sojious-YV/yvos-android-sdk/README.md

 # Youverify Android SDK

 The official SDK for Youverify OS.
 The SDK provides you with a seamless way to integrate Youverify services into your Android app.
-With the SDK your users can fill out created Vforms, perform a liveness check and a document capture while you're provided with the status and details of each process in-app.
+With the SDK your users can fill out forms created with our Workflow builder, perform a liveness check and a document capture while you're provided with the status and details of each process in-app.

 The Android SDK supports both _Kotlin_ and _Java_, but we strongly recommend using _Kotlin_.